noCR4SH/KursPython/README.md

 #Introduction

-This is a repository to trach my progress during Python Course by CODE:ME
+This is a repository to track my progress during Python Course by CODE:ME